 If your forte is a little more straightforward than that, simply utilize your page to share pictures of your products or information about news and promotions.
 LinkedIn Showcase Pages are extensions of your main page, specifically designed to spotlight individual brands, business units, and initiatives.

 If you post consistently, you will increase your chances of increasing the level of engagement and interaction from those who are interested in you or your business.
 The more you give, the more you get, so be sure to give it regular attention, or dedicate a trusted employee to the task.
 Similarly to Google Reviews management, this will be a mixture of engaging positive feedback, while performing damage control on challenging or negative comments.

-The first step is perhaps the most important, which consists of building your Google My Business and LinkedIn Business page profiles.
+The first step is perhaps the most important, which consists of building your Google Business Profile and LinkedIn Business page profiles.